 Allergies can affect our quality of life to different degrees, ranging from being just a mild inconvenience to seriously life-threatening symptoms.
 Dr. Rubinstein is an expert allergy doctor from Hudson Valley, who provides not only care for his patients but several treatments and possibilities to manage allergies or even live an allergy-free life.

 How long do I have to be on the injections?

-Initially immunotherapy requires weekly injections for about 1 year.
+Initially, immunotherapy requires weekly injections for about 1 year.
 Much of this depends on how consistent you are with your treatments.
-Each week a stronger dose is given until you reach your maximum dose, also called your maintenance dose.
-If you miss a week, the dose can’t be increased the following week.
+Each week you’ll get a stronger dose until you reach your maximum dose, also called your maintenance dose.
+If you miss a week, we cannot increase the dose the following week.
 Therefore, it is important that you try your best to stick to the schedule of one allergy injection every week.